 - Our PE days are Tuesday & Friday but PE kits should be in all week.

-We hope you all have a lovely second term supporting the children in their learning and we are sure that you can see how much they have learnt already.
-Please do not hesitate to come and speak to us if you have any queries.
+We hope you all have a lovely term supporting the children in their learning.
+Please do not hesitate to come and speak to us if necessary.

 Thank you for your support,